 Battery Life

-The claimed battery life of BOLT v1 is 15 hours.
-The real battery life is similar, depending on what sensors and features I currently use.
+The BOLT v1’s claimed battery life is 15 hours.
+However, the real battery life may vary depending on the sensors and features I currently use.

 My BOLT is pretty old (about 3 years) because I bought it second-hand.
 Its battery lasts between 10 to 12 hours, depending on the number of sensors and features I use.
 New devices have a claimed battery life of 15 hours.